 Stop waiting for them to call you!
 Think of something fun to do, call your friends and go do it.
 Also, stop sitting in your apartment, devotedly wishing that you knew more cool people.

 Surprisingly, this will not get you any closer to making new friends.
 Go places where like-minded people hang out, talk to new people at parties, initiate.
+Here’s how to make new friends as an adult.

 6. Uncomfortable underwear can ruin your day.

 At least they can ruin mine.
 So don’t wear your sexy times underwear on the day you have to walk ten blocks to work.
+(These live up to the hype!)

 7. It really doesn’t matter what you major in.